WebWorker-dotcom/spa-angular/README.md

 # spa-angular
-Repo fpr Single Page Application in Angular
+Repo for Single Page Application in Angular